2006 Iranian local elections

+Dr.Ghalibaf speaking in Sharif University of Technology, April 2005.

 The Iranian City and Village Councils election of 2006 took place on December 15, 2006.
 People elected representatives for City and Village Councils, who in their turn elected the mayors.

 The elections happened on the same day as the election for the Assembly of Experts.

 Candidates

 Every city and village in the country elected representatives.
 Iran's 46.5 million eligible voters elected about 233,000 candidates for more than 113,000 city and rural council posts.

 Results

 According The Financial Times, partial results about cities other than Tehran indicated: